kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

 3. However if Flask is not listed on requirements.txt then type "pip3 install flask"  for macOs or "pip install flask" for Windows in the terminal to install it manually

 4. Run the application
-- Once dependencies are installed, the application can be launched with a standard .py file.
+- Once dependencies are installed, the application can be launched with a main .py file.
 Please proceed to "How to Start and Login"

  ---
  ## Database Setup